abstractmath.org

 Examples

-Named after symbol
+Named after notation

 A mathematical object may be named by the typographical symbol(s) used to denote it.
 This is used both formally and in on-the-fly references.